-Eli Speigel is freelance director and editor born and raised in Toronto, Canada.
+Eli Speigel is a freelance director and editor born and raised in Toronto.

-His work spans many different forms and styles: absurdist comedy shorts to sizzles for global toy companies, documentaries to music videos, talk-shows to advertisements and corporate videos, and so on.
+His work spans from comedy shorts to sizzles for global toy companies, documentaries to music videos, talk-shows to advertisements and so on & on... & on.

-Eli is sick of referring to himself in third-person and just wants you to watch his stuff and hit him up so he can keep making more.
+Eli is not sure if he should say more about his past credits here or just leave that to the "work" tab above.
+He is also sick of referring to himself in third-person and just wants you to watch his stuff and hit him up so he can keep making more.